hed-standard/hed-specification/docs/source/06_Infrastructure.md

 and JavaScript.
 These libraries also provide mapping from long form to short form.
 As illustrated in the previous sections, the short form is much more readable and compact.

 ## 6.2.
-File formats

-Dataset events are often represented using spreadsheets either in `.tsv` or Excel format.
+HED support of BIDS

+BIDS dataset events are stored in tab-separated tabular files whose names end in `events.tsv`.
+The tabular files must have the column names in the first row.

 The rows of each spreadsheet correspond to events, while the columns contain identifying information pertaining to the events.
 The first row of each spreadsheet usually contains column names that document what each column represents.
 Usually one column contains the